 Friday, right after school, Annie drove me to the salon to get a makeover.
 They were giving out half priced makeovers to prom goers and I wanted to look my best for you.
 Even though Annie went to prom she decided she didn’t need a makeover; something about people touching her and how she liked the way she normally looked.

-After I got made over, we went back to her place to put on her dresses.
+After I got made over, we went back to her place to put on our dresses.
 As the time inched closer to prom the anticipation to see you wrecked havoc on my nerves.
 I hoped that everything would go perfectly; that when you saw me, your jaw would drop because you thought I was the most beautiful girl you’d ever seen.
 I had hoped that the night would be as wonderful as I’d dreamed every night since you’d asked me.

-A sharp loud knock at the door took me out of my day dream and current anxiety, spinning me into a new one.
+A sharp loud knock at the door took me out of my daydream and current anxiety, spinning me into a new one.
 Was I ready?
 I remember thinking as I checked myself one final time.

 “Raraya!”
 You yelled from the front door.
 “I’m here!”